svtk/AtomicKotlinCourse/Object-Oriented Programming/Inner Classes/Exercise 3/task.md

 Define a `class Container<T>(iterable: Iterable<T>)` with a property `items` which is a `MutableList<T>`.
 Initialize `items` using `iterable` as its data source.
 Include a function `add(x: T)` that adds an element to `items`.
-Define a member function `selector()` which returns an object of an anonymous inner class that implements:
+Define a member function `selector()` that returns an object of an anonymous inner class that implements:

 ```kotlin